swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

-We take the stream of key events, map them into key codes, filter keys that don't correspond to the selection process controls (in this case the up arrow, down arrow, and enter) and then map them into the messages that the selector process actually listens for - `:next`, `:previous`, `:clear`, `:select`, or a number.
+We take the stream of key events, map them into key codes, filter keys that don't correspond to the selection process controls (in this case the up arrow, down arrow, and enter) and then map them into the messages that the selector process actually listens for: `:next`, `:previous`, `:clear`, `:select`, or a number.

 The previous point is extremely important - *the selector process does